RTEMS/rtems-docs/c-user/user_extensions.rst

       rtems_tcb *heir
     );

+The invocation conditions of the thread switch extension depend on whether RTEMS was configured for uniprocessor or SMP systems.
+A user must pay attention to the differences to correctly implement a thread switch extension.

+In uniprocessor configurations, the thread switch extension is invoked before the context switch from the currently executing thread to the heir thread.
 The :c:data:`executing` is a pointer to the TCB of the currently executing thread.
 The :c:data:`heir` is a pointer to the TCB of the heir thread.
+The context switch initiated through the multitasking start is not covered by the thread switch extension.

+In SMP configurations, the thread switch extension is invoked after the context switch to the new executing thread (previous heir thread).
+The :c:data:`executing` is a pointer to the TCB of the previously executing thread.
+Despite the name, this is not the currently executing thread.
+The :c:data:`heir` is a pointer to the TCB of the newly executing thread.
+This is the currently executing thread.
+The context switches initiated through the multitasking start are covered by the thread switch extension.
+The reason for the differences to uniprocessor configurations is that the context switch may update the heir thread of the processor, see :ref:`SMPThreadDispatchDetails`.
-The thread switch extension is invoked in forward order with thread dispatching disabled.
-In SMP configurations, interrupts are disabled and the per-processor SMP lock is owned.
+The thread switch extensions are invoked with disabled interrupts and with ownership of a per-processor SMP lock.
 Thread switch extensions may run in parallel on multiple processors.
-It is recommended to use thread-local or per-processor data structures in SMP configurations for thread switch extensions.
+It is recommended to use thread-local or per-processor data structures for thread switch extensions.
 A global SMP lock should be avoided for performance reasons.

-The context switches initiated through the multitasking start are not covered by the thread switch extension.
+The thread switch extension is invoked in forward order with thread dispatching disabled.

 .. index:: rtems_task_begin_extension